afawcett/asciiartservice/README.md

 # asciiartservice
 Simple ASCIIArt Service (Swagger Enabled)

-Used to demonstrate integration with Salesforce External Services.
+Used to demonstrate integration with **Salesforce External Services**.

 Blog to follow!